kristopolous/apophnia/README.md

 * `"404": STRING` - default: empty
   The image to serve (if any) when no image is found.

+* `"disk": BOOLEAN` - default: 1 (true)
+  Whether or not to write the converted files to disk

 ### Proposed Options
 * `"no_support": Array("DIRECTIVE1", "DIRECTIVE2")` - default: empty/everything supported
   Example:  To disable the quality and resizing directives, you can use `"no_support": ["resize", "quality"]`